GoogleChrome/developer.chrome.com/site/en/docs/devtools/performance-insights/index.md

 ## Navigate a performance recording {: #navigate }

-DevTools automatically zooms out to show the full recording.
-You can navigate the recording with zoom and move the timeline
+DevTools automatically zooms out to show the full recording timeline.
+You can navigate the recording with zoom and move the timeline.

-{% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/aiNxjBK2fBr76NKHfMoA.mp4", muted="true", loop="true", class="screenshot" %}
+{% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/aiNxjBK2fBr76NKHfMoA.mp4", controls="true", muted="true", class="screenshot" %}

 - Click on the **Timeline** to move the playhead to view a particular frame.
 - Use the **Zoom in** and **Zoom out** control at the bottom to zoom.